 Ticks carry diseases and are very good at spreading these diseases from one animal to another.
 That is why it is important to remove a tick as soon as you see it.
 Check cats regularly by feeling all over their bodies when they come home or brush your dog after a walk.
 Ticks like to gather around heads, ears and necks but they can attach anywhere on the body.

 Ideally, wear rubber / plastic gloves or, in the absence of gloves, shield fingers with tissue or paper.

-Grasp the tick as close to the host’s skin as possible and pull upwards with steady, even pressure.
+To remove the tick, grasp it as close to your pets skin as possible.
+Then pull upwards with steady, even pressure.
 Do not twist or jerk the tick as this may leave the mouth parts embedded or cause the tick to regurgitate infective fluids.
 Remove any embedded mouth parts with tweezers or a sterilised needle.

 Do not squeeze or crush the body of the tick, because its fluids (saliva and gut contents) may contain infective organisms.

 Do not handle the tick with bare hands, because infective agents may enter through breaks in the skin, or through mucous membranes (if you touch eyes, nostrils or mouth).